-In Trinity Term of Year 4, students will take 8-9 written examinations and 1 oral examination.
-Students writing a dissertation will submit it in HT of the final year.
+In Hilary Term of Year 4, students will take 8-9 written examinations and 1 oral examination.
+Students writing a dissertation will submit it.

 Please refer to the conventions for FHS examinations for the papers to be taken, available on Canvas towards the end of Michaelmas Term.